UC Davis School of Law

-The University of California, Davis School of Law (Martin Luther King Jr. Hall), commonly known as King Hall, is the professional graduate law school of the University of California, Davis.
+The University of California, Davis School of Law is the professional graduate law school of the University of California, Davis.
 The school received ABA approval in 1968.
 It joined the Association of American Law Schools (AALS) in 1968.

-UC Davis School of Law is the smallest of the five law schools in the University of California system, with a total enrollment of under 600 students.
+UC Davis School of Law is one of five law schools in the University of California system, with a total enrollment of around 600 students.
 The school is located in a building named for Dr. Martin Luther King Jr., and commonly referred to as King Hall.

+History

+In July 1962, the Regents of the University of California approved a plan for a law school at the University of California, Davis.
+Edward L. Barrett, Jr., was appointed as UC Davis Law's first dean on July 1, 1964.

+Barrett hired Mortimer Schwartz as the first law librarian, so that a law library could be established right away, and for the founding faculty, hired Daniel Dykstra, Edgar Bodenheimer, Brigitte Bodenheimer, Edward Rabin, and Frank Baldwin.

+UC Davis School of Law opened in a temporary space in fall 1966 and moved to a permanent building in fall 1968.
+For its first entering class in fall 1966, the new law school received 340 applications, accepted 150, enrolled 78, and awarded 68 J.D. degrees in June 1969.

+The assassination of Martin Luther King Jr. on April 4, 1968 caused several students and faculty members to suggest renaming the law school after him.
+Instead, the building housing the law school was formally dedicated as Martin Luther King Jr. Hall on April 12, 1969.
+The featured speaker was Chief Justice Earl Warren.

 Rankings and academics

-In 2016, U.S. News & World Report ranked UC Davis 30th among all law schools in the United States.
+In 2025, U.S. News & World Report ranked UC Davis 50th among all law schools in the United States.

 For diversity among the five law schools in the UC system, UC Davis was named the second-most diverse after UC Hastings by U.S. News & World Report.
 Princeton Review placed UC Davis Law tenth in the nation for faculty diversity in the 2009 version of its annual law ranking.
 It is listed as an "A−" in the March 2011 "Diversity Honor Roll" by The National Jurist: The Magazine for Law Students.

 It is listed as an "A" (#16) in the January 2011 "Best Public Interest Law Schools" ratings by The National Jurist: The Magazine for Law Students.

-UC Davis Law has the smallest student body of the UC law schools.
-It has a slightly higher student/faculty ratio than UCLA or Berkeley.

 UC Davis has been ranked as the fifth most-expensive public law school in the nation by U.S. News & World Report.
 It is also ranked first for providing the most financial aid.

 UC Davis grants the second-most in financial aid in the country.
 UC Davis Law's King Hall Loan Repayment Assistance Program (LRAP), founded in 1990 to help alumni working in relatively low-income public-service law careers to repay student loans, was the first loan repayment assistance program established at any UC law school.

-According to Brian Leiter's Law School rankings, Davis ranks 23rd in the nation for scholarly impact as measured by total academic citations of tenure-stream faculty.
+According to Brian Leiter's Law School rankings, Davis ranks 18th in the nation for scholarly impact as measured by total academic citations of tenure-stream faculty.

-On November 28, 2022, UC Davis Law withdrew from U.S. News & World Report rankings and will no longer provide data to contribute to those rankings.